elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

 ## ASP.NET Core

-Serilog provides a package for ASP.NET Core, that routes log messages from inside core through Serilog.
-We recommend to use this package together with the elmah.io sink, in order to capture warnings and errors happening inside ASP.NET Core.
+Serilog provides a package for ASP.NET Core, that routes log messages from inside the framework through Serilog.
+We recommend using this package together with the elmah.io sink, in order to capture warnings and errors happening inside ASP.NET Core.

 To use this, install the following packages: